nestconf25/nestconf25.github.io/pages/abstract-submission.md

 permalink: /abstract-submission/
 ---
 ## Abstracts
-The meeting will contain short oral presentations from accepted submissions, as well as a poster session.
+The meeting will feature short oral presentations from accepted submissions, as well as a poster session.

 Please consider submitting an abstract, covering one of the following topics:
 * How sleep develops in utero and early infancy and its relationship to brain development.